XZou0803/Tableau-Visualizations-Individual-Project/Final Version.md

 The first version gives us a basic understanding for the zones with significant changes during camera on-live years.
 However, we can refine this visualization better.
 1. Picked up the two zones with the most significant changes and highlight them
 2. Reduced the top 10 to 6 for each direction.
-The reason for this is only the top 1 zone have a great change (more than twice) comparing the other zones, besides, the graph is better fit the screen, the reader doesn’t need to scroll the screen to check the top 1 zone which they are most interested in.
+The reason for this is only the top 1 zone have a great change (more than twice) comparing the other zones, besides, the graph is better fit the screen, the reader doesn’t need to scroll the screen to check the top/bottom one zone which they are most interested in.
 3. Added Caption to describing the visualization
 4. Bolded the title for better use in dashboard